centrifugal/documentation/server/client_protocol.md

 }
 ```

-Send it in a same way as `connect` command before.
+Just send this `subscribe` command in the same way as `connect` command before.

 After you received successful response on this `subscribe` command your client will receive
 messages published to this channel.
-Those messages will be delivered through Websocket connection
+Those messages will be delivered through Websocket
-as response with method `message`.
+connection as response with method `message`.
 I.e. response will look like this:

 ```
 {
     "method": "message",
-    "error": null,
     "body": {
         "uid": "8d1f6279-2d13-45e2-542d-fac0e0f1f6e0",
         "timestamp":"1439715024",